Almost Complex Structures on Homotopy Complex Projective Spaces: Introduction

 For $n=4, 6$ our method of proof relies on finding $n$-tuples of Chern classes over homotopy $\CP^n$s that satisfy the conditions in Theorem \ref{cp46thm}.
 In order to do so, one needs to be able to determine whether an integral $n$-tuple is indeed a Chern vector of some bundle over a homotopy $\CP^n$.
 This was already accomplished by Thomas in \cite{thomas1974almost}.
 In section \ref{chernvects} we characterize the image of the Chern character for $\CP^n$ and as a consequence obtain a result equivalent to Thomas' that makes finding Chern vectors that satisfy the conditions given in Theorem \ref{cp46thm} a problem in linear algebra and elementary number theory, stated in Corollary \ref{linalgforCP}.

 In section \ref{accp4s} we carry out the solution to such a problem, obtaining a new proof of Libgober and Wood's result that all homotopy $\CP^4$s are almost complex.
-In section \ref{accp6s} we follow the same process for homotopy $\CP^6$s.
-There the number theory works out in such a way that only some of the homotopy $\CP^6$s admit almost complex structures.
+In section \ref{accp6s} we follow the same process for homotopy $\CP^6$s and find that all homotopy $\CP^6$s are almost complex.

 Since Theorem \ref{cp46thm} does not apply when $n=5$, we must take a different approach for homotopy $\CP^5$s.
-Instead our goal is to appeal to the weaker version of Theorem \ref{cp46thm} in Theorem \ref{stabunstab}, which says that one can find an almost complex structure on a homotopy $\CP^5$ provided that one can find a stable almost complex structure whose top-dimensional Chern class equals the Euler class of the manifold.
+Instead our goal is to appeal to Theorem \ref{stabunstab}, which says that one can find an almost complex structure on a homotopy $\CP^5$ provided that one can find a stable almost complex structure whose top-dimensional Chern class equals the Euler class of the manifold.
 As discussed in section \ref{preliminaries}, this involves finding a preimage of the class of the stable tangent bundle in $\KO(X)$ under the real reduction map $r$.

 In section \ref{accp5s} we compute the real reduction map $r$ using Adams operations and a lemma of Sanderson from \cite{sanderson1964immersions}.
 For an arbitrary homotopy $\CP^5$ we use this computation to find such a preimage with the correct top-dimensional Chern class, showing that all homotopy $\CP^5$s admit almost complex structures.
+In doing so, we find a classification of stable and unstable almost complex structures on homotopy $\CP^5$s.